PrestaShopCorp/docs.cloud.prestashop.com/docs/src/13-UI-Kit/modal/README.md

 </div>
 ```

-To make the modal appear, you can remvoe the class `puik-modal--invisible` which is on the root element, you can add it to make the modal disappear
+Remove the `puik-modal--invisible` class on the root element to make the modal appear, or add it to make the modal disappear.

 :::tip Note
-You have to manually move the focus inside the modal, also don't forget that the focus must remain inside the modal while opened.
+You have to manually move the focus into the modal.
+Also remember that the focus must remain inside the modal while opened.
 :::

 ### Variants